oyounis19/Color-Glow-Extractor/README.md

 ## Workflow

 1. **Image Processing**: Load the image and flatten it to a 3D array (RGB channels).
-2. **Resizing**: Resize the image to a smaller size for faster processing.
-3. **Color Extraction**: Use K-Means Clustering to extract the dominant colors.
+2. **Color Extraction**: Use K-Means Clustering to extract the dominant colors.
-4. **Colorfulness Metric**: Calculate the colorfulness metric for each cluster.
+3. **Colorfulness Metric**: Calculate the colorfulness metric for each cluster.
-5. **Color Glow**: Determine the color glow based on the colorfulness metric.
+4. **Color Glow**: Determine the color glow based on the colorfulness metric.

 ## Technologies Used